Research

 Working Papers

 Information or Motivation?
-Why Governments Respond to Watchdog Journalism paper | pre-analysis plan
+How Watchdog Journalism Can Promote Government Responsiveness in Tanzania (under review) paper | pre-analysis plan

 I evaluate two mechanisms by which journalism influences village government responsiveness: informing government officials about the preferences of their constituents and motivating officials with the threat of public exposure.
 I first draw on surveys of 4,200 citizens and 340 leaders across 109 Tanzanian villages to document whether leaders understand, share, and respond to the policy preferences of their constituents.
 I then examine the effect of two overlapping treatments, each designed to capture a mechanism of journalism's influence.
 In the ``information'' experiment, I randomly assigned leaders to receive information about the priorities of their constituents.
 In the ``motivation'' experiment, I randomly assigned leaders to be contacted by journalists planning reports on a specific development issue in the leader's village.
 To evaluate outcomes, I developed a behavioral measure of the willingness of village leaders to lobby district council officials for development projects on behalf of their constituents.
 I find mixed evidence for the role of information, strong evidence for the role of motivation, and no evidence for complimentary between the two mechanisms.
 The effect is concentrated among elected officials rather than bureaucrats, but not in electorally competitive communities.